mguo123/iris-ncats/README.md

     npm start
 ```

-## Using Iris (on the web)
+## Using Iris on the web
 Iris can run within a desktop electron app (currently in dev mode only, but will become a standalone app) and as a web application.

-To run as a web application follow steps 1-3 for the local version.
+To run as a web application follow steps 1-3 for the local version to start up the Python backend.
 Then for the web version enter in:
 ```
     cd [PATH_TO_IRIS]